Oakley Street, Name and History

 Miss S Hanlon married Mr F Oakley on the 13th of June 1877, at Saint Patrick’s Church.
 In doing so they joined two of the earliest building families in Palmerston North.

-The Oakley’s had nine children: Helen Agnes b.1878, Rachel Sarah b.1880, Mary Elizabeth Josephina b.1882, Frederick William John b.1884, Mabel Gertrude b.1886, Harold Sylvester b.1888, Francis Claud b.1891, Joseph Mary Francis Xavier b.1898, and Raymond Reginald Louis b.1895.
+The Oakley’s had nine children: Helen Agnes b.1878, Rachel Sarah b.1880, Mary Elizabeth Josephina b.1882, Frederick William John b.1884, Mabel Gertrude b.1886, Harold Sylvester b.1888, Francis Claud b.1891, Joseph Mary Francis Xavier b.1898 and Raymond Reginald Louis b.1895.
 They were predeceased by their youngest son, Raymond, in 1925.

 The couple moved to 169 Church Street (later renumbered 457) in 1904, and remained there the rest of their lives.
-Mr Oakley died 21st of December 1930, aged 84 years, and Mrs Oakley died 28th of July 1938, also aged 84 years.
+Mr Oakley died in of December 1930, aged 84 years, and Mrs Oakley died in July 1938, also aged 84 years.

 History

 Oakley Street, then unnamed, was drawn into James Mitchell’s plan of 1866.
 It was surveyed all the way through to Cuba Street.
 However, the location of the Palmerston North Showgrounds, decided in 1886, altered the earlier plan.
-Once Oakley Street was formed, it ran from Featherston Street and ended a short way into, and adjoining, sections 295 and 296 of the Showgrounds.
+Once Oakley Street was formed, it ran from Featherston Street and ended a short way into, and adjoining, sections 295 and 296 of the showgrounds.

-Around 1896 the Manawatu and West Coast Agricultural and Pastoral Association rented land from Mr Christensen on, what was then, allotments 1 and 2 of section 295.
-This property, described as a sort of island territory in the A&P grounds, was successfully claimed by Mrs Catherine C Peters.
+Around 1896 the A&P Association rented land from Mr Christensen on, what was then, allotments 1 and 2 of section 295, Oakley Street.
+This property, described as a sort of island territory in the A&P Association grounds, was successfully claimed by Mrs Catherine C Peters.
 The Supreme Court allowed that she was the widow of the original grantee, Mr Carl Peters.
 She was an absentee owner and the land was used intermittently for grazing.
-The A&P repeatedly tried to purchase or lease the land from Mrs Peters.
+The A&P Association repeatedly tried to purchase or lease the Oakley Street land from Mrs Peters.

 In 1920 the government authorised taking possession of the land for public purposes, under the Public Works Amendment Act, 1910, and clause 50 of the Reserves and Other Lands Disposal and Public Bodies Empowering Act, 1919.
-As a result, the A&P publicly gazetted their intention to acquire the land and made payment based on government valuation.
+As a result, the A&P Association publicly gazetted their intention to acquire the land and made payment based on government valuation.
 In 1922 this move was nationally criticised and became known as the "Peters Case" when Mrs Peter's son protested the actions – over twelve months after the fact.
 A detailed overview was provided in the Dominion, volume 16, issue 62, 6 December 1922, page 7.

 Early residents included